Board of Directors

 Derek L. Dean

-Derek Dean is a Principal with The Exetor Group, and a former Director and Managing Partner of McKinsey & Company’s San Francisco office where he worked for 20 years.
+Derek Dean is the Chief Executive Officer of the University of California at Berkeley Center for Executive Education (CEE).
+CEE is an independent 501(c)3 nonprofit corporation affiliated with UC Berkeley and with the Haas School of Business.
+Mr. Dean is a former Principal with The Exetor Group, and a former Director and Managing Partner of McKinsey & Company’s San Francisco office, where he worked for 20 years.

 Mr. Dean has been a lifelong animal lover.
 He brought home his first puppy at age 4, took his first obedience class at age 10 and has raised a variety of cats and dogs over the years.
 He became a volunteer dog walker at the SF SPCA in 2005.